brainstormforce/wp-spectra/README.md

 * Fix: Heading - Set sub heading as enabled by default for old users.
 * Fix: Heading - Set default alignment of heading & sub heading as center for old users.
 * Fix: Footer Widgets - CSS was not loading for empty archive/category and 404 pages.
+* Fix: Post Blocks - Max Number of columns should not be dependent on number of posts.

 ### 2.0.7 - FRIDAY, 26th AUGUST 2022 ###
 * Improvement: Added Legacy Labels in the Editor Block Inserter.